Sewmi/qa-artifacts/msf4j_Samples/simple_service/README.md

 # How to build and test the project

-1. Hello-Service folder which contain the project pom.xml
+1. Navigate to Hello-Service folder which contain the project pom.xml
 2. Give execute permission if 'run.sh' file doesn't already have permission.
 ```sh
 chmod +x run.sh